de-nugan/AmiBootEnv/README.md

     - Hit F12 to open the Amiberry GUI, go to Paths and select "Rescan Paths" to include the new ROMs in Amiberry.
     - To change the default config or enable Amiberry-Lite, Quit Amiberry and hit 'e' to edit user options.
 When finished, Ctrl+S to save and Ctrl+Q to quit the editor.

-#### CAVEATS on Raspberry Pi ####
+Please note the followiung Caveats with AmiBootEnv on Raspberry Pi:
-    - Raspberry Pi does not support the rEFInd boot selector, there is no boot-time Amiga config selection available.
+    - Raspberry Pi does not support the rEFInd boot selector, there is no boot-time Amiga config selection.
     - AmiBootEnv will currently only launch the default config specified in the user options file.
+    - Amiberry-Lite is recommended for ARM.
+Due to issues with booting AROS, regular Amiberry is still the default.
     - Raspberry Pi 5 or better is recommended for the best emulation experience.
     - AROS on Raspberry Pi is sloooooow.
-    - Amiberry-Lite is recommended for ARM.
-Due to issues with booting AROS, regular Amiberry is still the default.